 The 5GHz wifi channels spectrum uses 24 non-overlapping channels divided in four different sections UNII-1, UNII-2, UNII-2 extended, UNII-3, and ISM.
 Each section has its own recommended uses and restrictions.
 Each channel is also 20Mhz wide with 20MHz of space separating the channels.

+Want to know what frequency is 5G Wifi?
 In general, 36, 40, 44, and 48 are the best 5G channels WiFi because they are least likely to overlap with other channels.
 However, if these channels are already congested in your area, you can try using channels 149, 153, 157, and 161 as they are also less likely to overlap with other channels.

 5 GHz wifi uses a variety of channel widths allowing 20MHz, 40MHz, 80MHz, and 160MHz, unlike 2.4GHz which allows for only two channels’ widths (20Mhz and 40Mhz).
 The 5 GHz wifi channels also supports the IEEE 802.11a /n /ac networking protocols.
 The higher frequency combined with ultrawide channel width plus the latest 802.11ac standard makes 5GHz wifi channels best for high-speed wireless networking.